 DOSAGE AND ADMINISTRATION

-For treatment of acute episodes of bronchospasm or prevention of symptoms associated with bronchospasm, the recommended dosage for adults and children 4 years of age or older is 2 inhalations repeated every 4 to 6 hours.
+The recommended dosage is 2 inhalations every 4 to 6 hours by oral inhalation.
 More frequent administration or a larger number of inhalations is not recommended.
 In some patients, 1 inhalation every 4 hours may be sufficient.

 ProAir Digihaler inhaler has a dose counter attached to the actuator.
 When the patient receives the inhaler, the number 200 will be displayed.
 The dose counter will count down each time the inhaler is actuated.
 When the dose counter reaches 20, the color of the numbers will change to red to remind the patient to contact their pharmacist for a refill of medication or consult their physician for a prescription refill.
 When the dose counter reaches 0, the background will change to solid red.
 Discard ProAir Digihaler 13 months after opening the foil pouch, when the dose counter displays 0 or after the expiration date on the product, whichever comes first [see Patient Counseling Information].